 People organise their finances everyday away from their cycling touring.
 I have no revelations.
 There is nothing particularly new in the following but it is worth recording how I deal with cash and bills over a long time away.
 The plan is to ensure you always have money about you but you are never at risk of theft.

-A. Cash - I know a lot of tourers use cards to pay for everything.
+A. Cash – I know some tourers use cards to pay for everything.
 It seems common in North America.
 I tend to carry a certain amount of cash for the convenience e.g. paying for a ferry, some camp sites, buying fruit off a road side stall etc. I have some in a wallet but I carry more stashed in a plastic bag in the sole of my shoe!

 Also if you travel in Europe then you may come across different currencies.
 In addition you may only be in that country for a day or two.
 Frankly having a little cash is the cheapest and easiest solution.